aerickt/steno-dictionaries/README.md

 ### ll spellings

-The rule discussed in [conflict resolution](#conflict-resolution) is utilized where asterisk is used on the with the double "L".
+The rule discussed in [conflict resolution](#conflict-resolution) is utilized where asterisk is used on the stroke with the double "L".

 Examples:
  - `RAOE/TPAO*ULG` → refuelling
  - `RE/SR*EL/*ER` → reveller

-> Warning: this is somewhat incomplete at the moment.

 > NOTE: because of this rule, single l spellings such as "instal" or "fulfil" are not possible using any method other than `#TPH`